 Social Media Manager

-I have been a social media manager full time and I still do this on a part time basis.
+I have been a social media manager full time and I still do this on a part-time basis.
 I’m a social butterfly anyways, so I decided why not be a “professional” social butterfly for companies and brands?
 Do you have experience in a field that could make you a great social media manager?
 My background was in the automotive industry on the service side.
-So I was able to work with a large company who provides products and services to the automotive service industry and manage their social media accounts.
-Ask your self if you have experience or knowledge in a specific niche.
-A little training in social media platforms and you can easily help companies with social media.
+So I was able to work with a large company that provides products and services to the automotive service industry and manage their social media accounts.
+Ask yourself if you have experience or knowledge in a specific niche.
+With a little training in social media platforms and you can easily help companies with social media.

 Create an income on the road by freelancing.
-Thing about whatever skill set you might currently have.
-Things like copy editor, video editor, graphic design, and more are in high demand.
+Think about whatever skill set you might currently have.
+Things like copy editors, video editors, graphic design, and more are in high demand.
 Freelancing for businesses who just need one-off jobs done here and there is a great way to use your skills on the road.

 Create An Income by Starting Your Own Business

-We started our own physical products business that was done in a very hands off way by selling on Amazon.
-You can also think about making handmade items and selling through platforms like Etsy, Ebay or creating your own website.
-Another business idea is selling crafted items at Farmers Markets in different areas you travel to.
+We started our own physical products business that was done in a very hands-off way by selling on Amazon.
+You can also think about making handmade items and selling through platforms like Etsy, and eBay or creating your own website.
+Another business idea is selling crafted items at Farmer’s Markets in different areas you travel to.
 Some other businesses we’ve seen RV’ers run from the road are a Mobile RV tech service and RV Wash.

 Multi-Level Marketing Companies

-If you enjoy people and love recruiting, a MLM business might be for you.
-With the day and age of social media most of these direct sales/MLM types of businesses can be run completely from the road.
+If you enjoy people and love recruiting, an MLM business might be for you.
+With the day and age of social media, most of these direct sales/MLM types of businesses can be run completely from the road.
 The MLM type of business model is not for everyone, but there are those to enjoy it and are very successful.